-Programme Specification (Postgraduate) FOR ENTRY YEAR: Choose an item.
+Programme Specification (Postgraduate) For

+FOR ENTRY YEAR: Choose an item.

 Date created: Click or tap here to enter text.
-Last amended: Click or tap to enter a date.
-Version no. Choose an item.
+Last amended: 24/02/2023 Version no. 1

 Appendix 1: Programme structure (programme regulations)

 The University regularly reviews its programmes and modules to ensure that they reflect the current status of the discipline and offer the best learning experience to students.
 On occasion, it may be necessary to alter particular aspects of a course or module.